 As the Romantic era arrived, clothing became more complex and increasingly structured.
-The previous design simplicity was replaced with decorative excess.
-Horizontal hem treatments added focus to skirts.
-Wide lapels created shoulder emphasis and the sleeves and shoulders were further emphasized with extended wings.
+Decorative excess replaced the previous design simplicity.
+Horizontal hem treatments added focus to skirts, wide lapels created shoulder emphasis, and sleeves and shoulders were further emphasized with extended wings.

-Surface ornamentation, color and print positively abounded.
-Three-dimensional effects in trimmings were achieved with padding.
+Surface ornamentation, color, and print abounded.
+Three-dimensional effects in trimmings were achieved through padding.
 The waistline dropped much closer to its natural spot and was often accentuated by a wide belt.
 Pelisses and Spencer jackets continued to be worn for warmth.